-Learners with autism spectrum disorders have diverse and unique needs.
+Learners with autism spectrum disorders (ASD) have diverse and unique needs.
 They struggle with attention, communication, cognitive delays, and behavioral control.
-Their learning and behavioral challenges are highly idiosyncratic, and each learner requires a fully individualized intensive and comprehensive educational program.
+Their learning and behavioral challenges are highly idiosyncratic, and educating students with ASD requires a fully individualized, intensive, and comprehensive educational program.

-The most effective intervention for learners with ASD’s is Applied Behavior Analysis, which has been documented to be extremely effective in building a wide variety of skills.
-ABA intervention uses empirically validated instructional strategies, develops precise educational goals, and uses ongoing collection of data to monitor student progress and make data-based decisions.
-ABA intervention has been criticized as teaching students in a robotic fashion, but it is actually a dynamic and flexible educational programming approach, enabling the practitioner to not only develop carefully constructed incremental programs for skill acquisition, but also to assess the functions of challenging behaviors and develop behavior intervention plans matched to function, analyze and program the generalization of skills to the natural environment.
+The most effective intervention for educating students with ASD is Applied Behavior Analysis (ABA), which has been documented to be extremely effective in building a wide variety of skills.
+ABA intervention is evidence-based and uses empirically validated instructional strategies, develops precise educational goals, and uses ongoing collection of data to monitor student progress and make data-based decisions.
+ABA intervention has been criticized as educating students with ASD in a robotic fashion, but it is actually a dynamic and flexible educational programming approach, enabling the practitioner to not only develop carefully constructed incremental programs for skill acquisition, but also to assess the functions of challenging behaviors and develop behavior intervention plans matched to function, analyze and program the generalization of skills to the natural environment.

 A combination of discrete trial instruction and naturalistic instructional approaches is used to build skills across all curricular areas.
 There is generally a strong focus on providing reinforcement to build behaviors, on prompting to facilitate skill acquisition, and on assessing the transfer of skills.
 Quality ABA programs focus on providing a high number of learning opportunities and on capitalizing on naturally occurring opportunities for instruction.